Preparing Teens for College/Independence

-The 2023 Monitoring the Future study found that alcohol consumption among America’s teens is at or near record low levels.
-Among 12th grade students, lifetime, annual, current, and daily prevalence rates declined significantly from 2022 to 2023.
+The 2024 Monitoring the Future study found that alcohol consumption among America’s teens is at or near record low levels.
+Among 12th grade students, 51% report they have never consumed alcohol, down 45%, proportionally, from a high of 88% in 1991, and declining 24% over the past ten years.

 We know many college students make responsible decisions about alcohol consumption.
-Overall, the prevalence of college drinking over the past 30 years, measured as lifetime, annual, and past 30-day consumption rates, continues to trend downward.
-Since 1991, monthly consumption among college students has declined 16% proportionately, while binge drinking declined 35%.
+Overall, the prevalence of college drinking over the past 30 years, measured as consumption during the past 12-months, past 30-day, and binge drinking in past two weeks, continues to trend downward.
+Since 1991, annual consumption among college students declined 15% proportionally, monthly consumption has declined 27% proportionately, and binge drinking declined 49% proportionally.

 According to the National Institute on Alcohol Abuse and Alcoholism, the first six weeks of a student’s first year in college are a vulnerable time for harmful and underage college drinking and alcohol-related consequences because of student expectations and social pressures at the start of the academic year.
 College drinking not only impacts the drinking student, but also those around them even if they choose not to drink.